flutter/website/src/development/add-to-app/ios/project-setup.md

 ## Apple Silicon (`arm64` Macs)

-Flutter does not yet support `arm64` iOS simulators.
-To run your host app on an Apple Silicon Mac, exclude `arm64` from the simulator architectures.
+On an Apple Silicon (M1) Mac, the host app will build for an `arm64` simulator.
+While Flutter does support `arm64` simulators, some plugins may not.
+If you use one of these plugins, you may see a compilation error like **Undefined symbols for architecture arm64** and you must exclude `arm64` from the simulator architectures in your host app.

 In your host app target, find the **Excluded Architectures** (`EXCLUDED_ARCHS`) build setting.
 Click the right arrow disclosure indicator icon to expand the available build configurations.